jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-misc-issues.md

 #### Diagram Notation

-Default system commands can be called with an easy notation, that does not show the system command definition:
+Default system commands can be called with an easy notation, that might not show the system command definition:

 ![](images/5.%20System%20Objects%20Misc%20Issues.007.png)